missinglink/ciao/README.md

 ## Requests

-Request are specified in the request format of the `node.js` native http client `http.request`.
+The Ciao request format is the same as that of the `node.js` native http client `http.request`.

 The `body` property is sent as the request body.
 If the body is an object then Ciao uses JSON.stringify to convert it to a string before sending it.